-You may have seen headlines about fasted cardio.
-The concept is gaining popularity even while questions still linger.
+The fasted cardio concept is gaining popularity even while questions still linger.
 What is fasted cardio?
 How does it work?
-And can it really give you the fat-burning results that its ardent disciples promise?
+And, can it really give you the fat-burning results that its ardent disciples promise?

 Breaking Down the Fat – Introducing Fasted Cardio